JupiterOne-Archives/graph-qualys/docs/development.md

 By default, a Qualys trial does not allow access to knowledge base so a fake Qualys knowledge base is provided as a tool in this integration.

-Here's the recommended `.env` for this project:
+Here's the recommended `.env` for this project (filling in your credentials):

 ```ini
 QUALYS_USERNAME=